pgwadapool/ZK-ADAPT/code/readme.md

 3. **Zero-Knowledge Proof Protocol**: Implements the Sigma Protocol for proof generation and verification.
 4. **Hashing**: A function to generate challenges for the zero-knowledge proof.

+## Threshold ZKP

+**Key Generation:**

+The action KeyGen generates the public_key and splits the private key into private_key_shares (one for each participant).

+**Encryption:**

+EncryptGradients(grad) models the encryption of a gradient.
+It appends the encrypted gradient to the list of encrypted_gradients.

+**Partial Decryption:**

+Each participant performs a partial decryption on an encrypted gradient.
+The partial decryption is stored in partial_decryptions.

+**Combining Partial Decryptions:**
+Once the threshold number of partial decryptions is reached, the action CombineDecryptions(enc_grad) combines the partial decryptions to recover the original gradient.
+If fewer than the threshold number of shares are present, CannotDecrypt(enc_grad) ensures no decryption happens.

+**Invariants:**

+ThresholdMet: This invariant ensures that a gradient is decrypted only if the threshold number of shares is reached.

+NoPrematureDecryption: This invariant ensures that a gradient cannot be decrypted prematurely if fewer than the threshold number of shares is available.

 ## Usage